TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-identity-broker/auth-user-for-api-access-github-oauth.md

 ### Setup process

 #### Step 1.
-Prepare encryption keys
+Prepare Encryption Keys

-1.1.
-Load the certificate with the private key into Tyk:
+  - Load the certificate with the private key into Tyk:
-   - For embedded TIB in Dashboard: Use Tyk Dashboard's certificate manager.
-In the next image you can see the module in dashboard that allows to upload certificates:
+    - **For embedded TIB in Dashboard:** Use Tyk Dashboard's certificate manager.
+In the below image you can see the module in dashboard that allows to upload certificates:
       {{< img src="/img/dashboard/certificate-manager/adding-certificate.gif" alt="Certificate manager" >}}
-   - For standalone TIB: Store the certificate as a file accessible to Tyk
+    - **For standalone TIB:** Store the certificate as a file accessible to Tyk

-1.2.
-Load the public key into your IdP for ID token encryption (process varies by IdP)
+  - Load the public key into your IdP for ID token encryption (process varies by IdP)

 #### Step 2.
 Configure the Identity Provider
 - Create a new client in your IdP for Tyk Identity Broker

 #### Step 3.
 Setup OIDC Profile
-3.1.
-Create a new TIB profile:
+  - Create a new TIB profile:
     - Select Social > OIDC as the provider
     - Enter the client key and client secret from the IdP
     - Copy the callback URL from TIB and add it to the IdP client's allowed redirect URLs
     {{< img src="/img/tib/profiles/tib-profile-creation.gif" alt="Profile creation" >}}
-3.2.
-Test the basic SSO flow to ensure it's working correctly
+  - Test the basic SSO flow to ensure it's working correctly

 #### Step 4.
 Enable JWE
-4.1.
-Edit TIB profile
+  - Edit TIB profile
     - Add the following fields to the `ProviderConfig` section:

       ```json
       ...
       "ProviderConfig": {
         "JWE": {
           "Enabled": true,
           "PrivateKeyLocation": "CERT-ID"
         },
       ...
       ```

     - Set `PrivateKeyLocation` to either:
       - The certificate ID from the certificate manager, or
       - The file path where the certificate and private key are stored

-4.2.
-Update the IdP client configuration
+  - Update the IdP client configuration
     - Enable JWE for the client
     - Provide the public key for encryption

 #### Step 5.
 Verification
-5.1.
-Test the complete flow with JWE enabled to ensure proper functionality.
+  - Test the complete flow with JWE enabled to ensure proper functionality.

 ### Troubleshooting
 While setting up JWE with Tyk Identity Broker, you may encounter some challenges.
 This section outlines common issues and their solutions to help you navigate the implementation process smoothly.